-Note: If you re-start the Synchronization Server, you must also log out of the current Directory Management Console session and then log back in to start a new console session.
+Note: If you re-start the Synchronization Server, you must also log out of the current Sync Management Console session and then log back in to start a new console session.

-To Log into the Directory Management Console
+To Log into the Sync Management Console

-1. Go to the installation directory.
+- 1. Go to the installation directory.

-\$ cd UnboundID-Sync
+- \$ cd UnboundID-Sync

+- 2. Start the Synchronization Server.

-\$ bin/start-ds
+- \$ bin/start-sync-server

-3. Start the Apache Tomcat application server.
+- 3. Start the Apache Tomcat application server.

-\$ /apache-tomcat-<version>/bin/startup.sh
+- \$ /apache-tomcat-<version>/bin/startup.sh

-- 4. Open a browser to http://hostname:8080/dsconsole/. - 5.
-Type the root user DN (or any authorized administrator user name) and password, and then click Login. - 6.
-On the Directory Management Console, click Configuration.
+- 4. Open a browser to http://hostname:8080/syncconsole/.

+- 5. Type the root user DN (or any authorized administrator user name) and password, and then click Login.

+- 6. On the Sync Management Console, click Configuration.